valentinbesse/PtCo_Multilayers/README.md

-# PtCo_Multilayers
+# PtCo_Multilayers #

 Matlab code dedicated to extract the COMSOL data obtained from heat diffusions calculation in multilayers sample.

+## License ##

-License: This code is under GNU GPL v3.0.
+This code is under GNU GPL v3.0.